palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_client_config.rst

            :ref:`timelock-server-configuration`.

     *    - serversList::servers
          - A list of all hosts.
-The hosts must be specified as addresses i.e. ``host:port``.
+The hosts must be specified as addresses, i.e. ``host:port``.
            At least one server must be specified.
 AtlasDB assumes that the Timelock Servers being pointed at are part of the same Timelock cluster.